 (C) pass an examination administered by diplomates of the specialty board that assesses knowledge and competence in clinical radiation therapy, radiation safety, calibration, quality assurance, and treatment planning for external beam therapy, brachytherapy, and stereotactic radiosurgery; or

-(2)
+(2) an individual who:

-holds a post graduate degree and experience to include:
+(A)holds a post graduate degree and experience to include:

-(A) a master's or doctor's degree in physics, medical physics, other physical science, engineering, or applied mathematics from an accredited college or university; and
+(i) a master's or doctor's degree in physics, medical physics, other physical science, engineering, or applied mathematics from an accredited college or university; and

-(B) completion of one year of full-time training in medical physics and an additional year of full-time work experience under the supervision of an individual who meets the requirements for an authorized medical physicist for the type(s) of use for which the individual is seeking authorization .
-This training and work experience shall be conducted in clinical radiation facilities that provide high-energy, external beam therapy (photons and electrons with energies greater than or equal to 1 million electron volts) and brachytherapy services and shall include:
+(ii) completion of one year of full-time training in medical physics and an additional year of full-time work experience under the supervision of an individual who meets the requirements for an authorized medical physicist for the type(s) of use for which the individual is seeking authorization, and this training and work experience shall be conducted in clinical radiation facilities that provide high-energy, external beam therapy (photons and electrons with energies greater than or equal to 1 million electron volts) and brachytherapy services and shall include:

-(i) performing sealed source leak tests and inventories;
+(I) performing sealed source leak tests and inventories;

-(ii) performing decay corrections;
+(II) performing decay corrections;

-(iii) performing full calibration and periodic spot checks of external beam treatment units, stereotactic radiosurgery units, and remote afterloading units as applicable; and
+(III) performing full calibration and periodic spot checks of external beam treatment units, stereotactic radiosurgery units, and remote afterloading units as applicable; and

-(iv) conducting radiation surveys around external beam treatment units, stereotactic radiosurgery units, and remote afterloading units as applicable; and
+(IV) conducting radiation surveys around external beam treatment units, stereotactic radiosurgery units, and remote afterloading units as applicable; and

-(C) has obtained written attestation that the individual has satisfactorily completed the requirements in paragraph (3) of this subsection and paragraphs (1)(A) and (1)(B) or (2)(A) and (2)(B) of this subsection, and has achieved a level of competency sufficient to function independently as an authorized medical physicist for each type of therapeutic medical unit for which the individual is requesting authorized medical physicist status .
-The written attestation shall be signed by a preceptor authorized medical physicist who meets the requirements in subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements for an authorized medical physicist for each type of therapeutic medical unit for which the individual is requesting authorized medical physicist status; and
+(B) has obtained written attestation that the individual has satisfactorily completed the requirements in paragraphs (2)(A) and (3) of this subsection, and is able to independently fulfill the radiation safety-related duties as an authorized medical physicist for each type of therapeutic medical unit for which the individual is requesting authorized medical physicist status, and the written attestation shall be signed by a preceptor authorized medical physicist who meets the requirements in subsection (l) of this section, this subsection, or equivalent NRC or agreement state requirements for an authorized medical physicist for each type of therapeutic medical unit for which the individual is requesting authorized medical physicist status; and

-(3) has training for the type(s) of use for which authorization is sought that includes hands-on device operation, safety procedures, clinical use, and the operation of a treatment planning system.
+(3) an individual who has training for the type(s) of use for which authorization is sought that includes hands-on device operation, safety procedures, clinical use, and the operation of a treatment planning system.
 This training requirement may be satisfied by satisfactorily completing either a training program provided by the vendor or by training supervised by an authorized medical physicist authorized for the type(s) of use for which the individual is seeking authorization.

 (k) Training for an authorized nuclear pharmacist.
 Except as provided in subsection (l) of this section, the licensee shall require the authorized nuclear pharmacist to be a pharmacist who:

-(1) is certified by a specialty board whose certification process has been recognized by the agency, the NRC or an agreement state and who meets the requirements of paragraph (2)(C) of this subsection.
-(The names of board certifications that have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html).
+(1) is certified by a specialty board whose certification process has been recognized by the department , the NRC or an agreement state .
+The names of board certifications that have been recognized by the department , the NRC, or an agreement state are posted on the NRC's Medical Uses Licensee Toolkit web page .
 To have its certification process recognized, a specialty board shall require all candidates for certification to:

 (A) have graduated from a pharmacy program accredited by the Accreditation Council for Pharmacy Education (ACPE) or have passed the Foreign Pharmacy Graduate Examination Committee (FPGEC) examination;